 Language:English

-Abstract: BACKGROUND: Evidence suggests that the 44.5 million U.S. residents drawing their drinking water from private wells face higher risks of waterborne contaminant exposure than those served by regulated community water supplies.
-Among U.S. states, North Carolina (N.C.) has the second-largest population relying on private wells, making it a useful microcosm to study challenges to maintaining private-well water quality.
+Abstract: BACKGROUND: It’s clear that the 44.5 million U.S. residents who use private wells for their drinking water face a higher risk of exposure to waterborne contaminants.
+This is compared to people served by regulated community water supplies.
+North Carolina, which has the second-largest private well population in the U.S., is a great place to study the challenges of keeping private well water clean.

-OBJECTIVES: This paper summarizes recommendations from a two-day summit to identify options to improve drinking-water quality for N.C. residents served by private wells.
-METHODS: The Research Triangle Environmental Health Collaborative invited 111 participants with knowledge of private-well water challenges to attend the Summit.
-Participants worked in small groups that focused on specific aspects and reconvened in plenary sessions to formulate consensus recommendations.
+OBJECTIVES: This paper shares recommendations from a two-day meeting.
+The goal was to find ways to improve drinking water quality for North Carolina residents using private wells.
+METHODS: The Research Triangle Environmental Health Collaborative invited 111 experts on private well water issues to the Summit.
+They broke into small groups to focus on specific problems, then met back in larger sessions to agree on recommendations.

-DISCUSSION: Summit participants highlighted four main barriers to ensuring safe water for residents currently relying on private wells: (1) a database of private well locations is unavailable; (2) racial disparities have perpetuated reliance on private wells in some urbanized areas; (3) many private well users lack information or resources to monitor and maintain their wells; and (4) private-well support programs are fragmented and lack sufficient resources.
-The Summit produced 10 consensus recommendations for ways to overcome these barriers.
+DISCUSSION: Summit participants pointed out four main roadblocks to safe water for private well users: (1) there’s no database of private well locations; (2) racial disparities mean some urban areas still rely on private wells; (3) many private well users don’t have the info or money to check and care for their wells; and (4) programs that help private well owners are scattered and don’t have enough money.
+The Summit came up with 10 agreed-upon recommendations to fix these problems.

 The post Strategies to Improve Private-Well Water Quality: A North Carolina Perspective appeared first on Facts About Water.